 Although they don't recognize a recommendation from another state, the state that started it all in 1996, allows nonresidents to apply for a medical marijuana recommendation while visiting the Golden State.

 Although Michigan will allow you to use your medical marijuana card, the word of caution in this state is discretion.
-Michigan law enforcement has been known to harass medical marijuana patients despite having any legal and a valid recommendation.
+Michigan law enforcement has been known to harass medical marijuana consumers despite having any legal and a valid recommendation.

-Just like Arizona, the state of New Hampshire is accepting of cannabis patients.
+Just like Arizona, the state of New Hampshire is accepting of cannabis consumers.
 To participated in the state's reciprocity law, however, you are not allowed to visit the local dispensaries.
 Fortunately, New Hampshire also borders Maine, where cannabis is legal for everyone.

 Naturally, being home to Las Vegas, one of the biggest tourist traps in the world, it comes as no surprise this state tries to accommodate its tourists.
 Your out of state medical marijuana card will work in Nevada the same way it does in your home state.
-In fact, many of the dispensaries allow medical marijuana patients to move to the front of the line, get lower prices, and pay fewer taxes.
+In fact, many of the dispensaries allow medical marijuana consumers to move to the front of the line, get lower prices, and pay fewer taxes.

-Rhode Island has also taken the "we won't arrest you" approach, allowing visiting medical cannabis patients to possess the same amounts of cannabis without persecution.
+Rhode Island has also taken the "we won't arrest you" approach, allowing visiting medical cannabis consumers to possess the same amounts of cannabis without persecution.
 However, you won't be allowed to visit a dispensary while you are there.

 Hopefully, the day will come where medical marijuana is accepted and recognized nationwide.
 Until then, be diligent and know your local reciprocity laws if you have an out of state medical marijuana card.